Ukrainian Catholic Archeparchy of Philadelphia: Cathedral

 The seat of the archeparchy is the Cathedral of the Immaculate Conception, built in the style of the Hagia Sophia, and located across the street from the Archeparchy's offices.
 In 1979, it hosted a papal visit by Pope John Paul II, the first time a Roman Pontiff had visited an Eastern Catholic church in the United States.
 In addition, Ukrainian President Viktor Yushchenko and his wife paid a state visit to the Archeparchy and the Cathedral in 2005.

 Metropolia of Philadelphia for the Ukrainians

 The archeparchy is the metropolitan see of the Ukrainian Catholic Metropolia of Philadelphia.
-The archeparchy has three suffragan eparchies: Saint Josaphat in Parma, Saint Nicholas of Chicago, and Stamford.
+The archeparchy has three suffragan eparchies: Eparchy of Parma, Saint Nicholas of Chicago, and Stamford.

 Parishes

 The archeparchy governs parishes in the following states: